Skip to main content

 Generate or copy your API key:

-1. In the Cloudonix cockpit, go to API Keys section
+1. In the Cloudonix cockpit, go to the API Keys section

 2. Create a new key or use an existing one